Founder of the Leathercraft Store

 I met the love of my life, Gail in the late 1980's and we married a few years later.
 Gail learned how to use some of the leather equipment to work on production orders for corporate customers.
 Together, we sold our handmade leather goods at many craft shows throughout the Maritime provinces.

-Gail, always the technical savy person in the marriage, took it upon herself to expand the business with the implementation of what a computer could do.
-In the early 1990's, having a computer in a small business wasn't the norm.
+Gail, always the technical savvy person in the marriage, took it upon herself to expand the business with the implementation of what a computer could do.
+In the early 1990's, having a computer in a small business was not the norm.

 She moved Leathersmith Designs from manual bookwork to accounting by computer.
 At that time, these new computer accounting programs were all DOS-based and not windows-based.
 She took a couple graphic computer courses so the business could create our own graphics by computer, as opposed to using the manual drafting table.